 If you’ve got a bit of spare time on your hands then answering paid surveys online is a great (and rewarding) way to fill it.
 The surveys are normally fairly short and sweet & you’ll earn money each time you complete one.
-There are a whole load of different networks such as Global Test Market, Ipsos, Swagbucks & you can sign up to as many as you like.
+There are a whole load of different networks such as Ipsos, Swagbucks & all of these others.
+You can sign up to as many as you like.

 12. Sell your skills.